Mashed Potatoes with Egg and Milk

 4. Step 4:

-The readiness of potatoes can be checked by piercing it with a knife — it should easily enter the tuber.
-When the boiled potatoes become soft, drain the hot water from them and add a little butter.
-On hot potatoes, the butter will immediately begin to melt.
+To check the potatoes, pierce one with a knife — it should slide in easily.
+Once they're soft, drain off the hot water and add a little butter.
+On the hot potatoes, the butter will start melting right away.

 5. Step 5:

-Mash potatoes together with butter with a masher.
-Then pour in some milk and remember more.
+Mash the potatoes together with the butter using a potato masher.
+Then pour in a little milk and keep mashing.

 6. Step 6: